 Amp up your energy levels because Belfast packs it in when it comes to sightseeing.
-Here are ten to try
+Here are ten to try!

 Immerse yourself in the story of the Titanic, the ship that was built in Belfast and, as the world knows, hit an iceberg.
 The tragedy is now commemorated with an impressive visitor center at the very place where the liner was crafted.

 For an authentic taste of Belfast life, make your way to the Victorian St George’s Market.
-More than 150 traders set up stalls laden with everything from antiques to shark meat.
+More than 150 traders set up stalls laden with everything from antiques to exotic meat.
 Visit on the weekend for free jazz.

 One of the best ways to see Belfast’s famous wall art is to sign up for a Black Taxi Tour.
 Knowledgeable drivers supply an informative history lesson, which reflects on both the city’s intrinsic traditions and tells the story of the Troubles.